-The objective of the United Pentecostal Church International (UPCI) in organizing the Foreign Missions Division is to proclaim the whole gospel to the whole world by sending forth God-called men and women in obedience to the Great Commission.
+The objective of the United Pentecostal Church International (UPCI) in organizing Global Missions is to proclaim the whole gospel to the whole world by sending forth God-called men and women in obedience to the Great Commission.
 "Go ye into all the world and preach the gospel to every creature" (Mark 16:15).

-"the whole gospel to the whole world"
+"The whole gospel to the whole world by the whole church."